 With cost reduction in sharp focus, as well as the expanding size and challenging position of offshore wind farms, the service and maintenance of turbines is becoming increasingly complex.
-IHC has developed an innovative new software tool that we believe is set to streamline operations.
+Royal IHC has developed an innovative new software tool that we believe is set to streamline operations.

 The so called Path Planner calculates the optimum route that service operation vessels (SOVs) must follow to service the wind turbines in the field, by taking the shortest route, minimum time and lowest fuel consumption into account.

 To quickly address turbine failures and minimise downtime, we have seen a growing need for crews to be located at wind farms for significant periods of time.
 As such, there are rising numbers of SOVs being deployed for this purpose.

 On any given day, there could be several defective wind turbines in a farm containing 70 or more.
 The captain of an SOV has to decide the most fuel and time efficient route to follow in order to complete the required work.

 In addition, the crew must consider the workability at each stop.
 With several landing points on individual turbines, it is essential to determine which will keep the access bridge within its limits and maintain safe working conditions.

 All of these aspects rely heavily on a trial and error approach when there is not a system to guide the decision-making process.
 This can take time and incur additional costs.
 With this in mind, we started to explore a smarter way of assisting the crew on board.

 To successfully develop the Path Planner, we had to identify the key centres of knowledge companywide that could address the individual complexities of such a system.
 Following a year-long cooperation between IHC Holland, IHC Systems and IHC MTI, the team has achieved a working prototype.